gargmonica1986/Monica/README.md

 Given I am a **user running the application**
 When I **open application main page**
 Then I want to see a **list of all products**
-And I want to **sort product list by Name, Rating, Category and Price** And I want to **filter product list by Name, Rating, Category and Price**
+And I want to **sort product list by Name, Description, Category, Rating and Price** And I want to **filter product list by Name, Description, Category, Rating and Price**

 #### Acceptance criteria

 - Entire list of products is displayed
-- The Name, Rating, Category and Price of the product are displayed
+- The Name, Description, Category, Rating and Price of the product are displayed
 - When sorting applied the list is displayed accordingly to sort criteria
 - When filter applied the list is displayed including data which match filter criteria.